 He used this information as the basis for many “prescriptions” in his self-help oriented Psycho-Cybernetics.

 Since then, self-help gurus have answered the query of “how long does it take to break a habit” by using 21 days as a benchmark.
 People began to overlook the fact that he mentioned “a minimum of roughly 21 days” rather than “it takes 21 days to create a new habit.”

 The answer to “how long to break a habit” was manipulated.

-Give yourself a month?
+Give Yourself a Month?

-Another popular belief in self-help culture states that habits take 28 to 30 days to form.
+Others answer the question “how long does it take to change a habit” differently.
+Some self-help culture states that habits take 28 to 30 days to form.

 “You must live consciously for 4 weeks, deliberately focusing on the changes that you wish to make.
 After the 4 weeks are up, only a little effort should be needed to sustain it.”